 Most sectarian schools are run by the Roman Catholic Church or fundamentalist Protestant denominations.
 They’re hardly gay-friendly.
 These institutions have the legal right to fire teachers and staff who are gay, and they don’t have to admit LGBTQ students.
 In addition, many of the fundamentalist schools teach overtly anti-LGBTQ views.

 Trump’s two Supreme Court appointees, Neil Gorsuch and Brett Kavanaugh, are far to the right and unlikely to issue rulings expanding LGBTQ rights.
 If anything, they may soon join an ultra-conservative bloc in rolling them back.

 In addition, Trump has appointed men and women to lower federal courts who take positions favored by the Religious Right.
-Amy Coney Barrett, whom Trump appointed to the 7th U.S. Circuit Court of Appeals and was reportedly on his short list for the Supreme Court seat he gave to Kavanaugh, is affiliated with an ultra-conservative Catholic group.
-Politico called her a “superstar among the religious right.”
+Amy Coney Barrett, whom Trump appointed to the 7th U.S. Circuit Court of Appeals and was reportedly on his short list for the Supreme Court seat he gave to Kavanaugh, was called a “superstar among the religious right” by Politico.

 Trump has also nominated Allison Jones Rushing, a 36-year-old lawyer with no experience as a judge, to the 4th U.S. Circuit Court of Appeals.
 Rushing, a former intern at ADF, in 2005 co-authored a law review article that mocked people who are offended by government displays of religious symbols, calling them “delicate plaintiffs with eggshell sensitivities,” “weak” and “pretty wispy stuff.”